kckecheng/cheatsheets/vim.rst

 - :help function-list ---> builtin functions of vim (:help functions also work)
 - :help option-list   ---> a list/toc of all vim options, such as viminfo, etc.
 - :help keycodes      ---> List key codes
-- :help key-notation  ---> list all recognized keys (prepare for key mapping)
+- :help key-notation  ---> list all recognized keys (for key map definition)

 Commands
 --------